NSHipster/articles/2020-04-13-contact-tracing.md

 This identifier is broadcast from the device using [Bluetooth <abbr title="Low Energy">LE</abbr>][ble].

-If someone were to get a positive diagnosis, the central health authority could derive the Daily Tracing Keys for all of the days that they were contagious, and record those as <dfn>Positive Diagnosis Keys</dfn>.
+If someone using a contact tracing app gets a positive diagnosis, the central health authority requests their Daily Tracing Keys for the period of time that they were contagious.
+If the patient consents,
+those keys are then added to the health authority's database as
+<dfn>Positive Diagnosis Keys</dfn>.
+Those keys are shared with other devices to determine if they've had any contact over that time period.

 {% info %}